Hypfer/ICantBelieveItsNotValetudo/README.md

 ### Cropping
 The map data received from the robot may contain lots of empty pixels surrounding the area of interest.
-To avoid huge margins in the output image, the raw data can be cropped to an arbitrary region.
+To avoid huge margins in the output image, the raw data is auto-cropped.

+If you don't want that you can either disable it with `autoCrop: false` or define a custom crop region:

 The crop region is defined by the top left corner (`crop_x1` and `crop_y1`) and the bottom right corner (`crop_x2` and `crop_y2`)